It’s still a bit raw from spiritual abuses in the past, so please tread lightly upon it, if you feel you need to tread at all.

 My theological views have changed a lot – I am a pastor and chaplain, speaker, teacher, writer, and grace grower.

 I kept most of my crunchy self, but don’t bake as often.
-One loaf of bread can last a long time with just three of us.
+One loaf of bread can last a long time with just two of us.

-I try to make the world a better place by helping others through a teeny, tiny non-profit called Compassionate Reach International .
-I am the founder and chaplain/ trainer etc. It’s my way of living out Micah 6:8 to seek justice, love mercy, and walk in humility.
-I am a chaplain endorsed with the Assemblies of God, but often lead worship as pulpit supply in ecumenical churches such as Reformed and PCA.
-I am an MDiv student at Fuller Theological Seminary still trying to figure out how I want to continue to serve Jesus when I grow up.
-I was born to serve, this I know.
+I try to make the world a better place by helping others through a teeny, tiny non-profit called Compassionate Reach International which provides trauma support and training to at risk kids and those who love them.
+It’s my way of living out Micah 6:8 to seek justice, love mercy, and walk in humility.
+I am a chaplain and a Fuller Seminary graduate with boat loads of trauma training and experience from CISM to TBRI.
+Trauma is my second passion.

 Jesus is kind and gentle, loving and embracing, He relentlessly pursues us to bring us into His embrace.
 I believe He has a special place for women in the church, or fleeing the church, who have been wounded by doctrines that usurp kindness, or lifestyles that lack authenticity.
 Jesus often gets a bad rap but without Him, I don’t know where my life would be.
 His love and grace has made the difference.